 I’m gonna keep it totally real for a minute and not even try to guess why you’re here.
 Because the truth is, we all need this list of amazing Germany places to visit in our lives, especially if you’re planning one of the best road trips in Europe…EVER!

 Don’t ya think?

-Because let’s be honest, what’s not to love about this fantastic country?
+Because let’s be honest, what’s not to love about traveling through Germany?

 Between the beer, brats, sauerkraut, historic culture, and fantastic scenery, all I need is a pair of lederhosen and the lyrics to Edelweiss and I’ll be all set for my very German adventure!